Fire Art Guidelines

 • Release the safety perimeter

-Establishing the Perimeter
+Establishing the Safety Perimeter

-See Managing the Perimeter.
-As noted there, plan to establish a smaller perimeter several hours ahead of burn time to allow for preparation of the structure, loading of pyrotechnics, etc. Create a perimeter before prepping for the burn.
+Plan to establish a smaller perimeter several hours ahead of burn time to allow for preparation of the structure, loading of pyrotechnics, etc. Create a perimeter before prepping for the burn.
 At that point, participants are no longer allowed on the site for safety.

 Preparing the Structure